-Mail Address: 23 STATE HOUSE STATION, AUGUSTÁ, ME 04333-0023 FAX: (207) 624-6651 Established: 2008 Telephone: (207) 624-6650
+Mail Address: 23 STATE HOUSE STATION, AUGUSTA, ME 04333-0023 FAX: (207) 624-6651 Established: 2008 FAX: (207) 624-6676

-Reference: Policy Area: 02 Umbrella: 05 Unit: 071P Citation: M.R.S.A., Sect.: Average Counts-All Positions: 32.000 Unit: 071P Citation: M.R.S.A., Sect.: Legislative Count: 32.00
+Reference: Policy Area: 02 Umbrella: 05 Unit: 071P Citation: M.R.S.A., Sect.: Average Counts-All Positions: 30.000 Unit: 071P Citation: Legislative Count: 30.00

-The Special Services Team provides leadership, management, coordination and supervision of programs and services for children with disabilities birth to 20 years old.
+The Special Services Team provides leadership, management, coordination and supervision of programs and services provided in accordance with the Individuals with Disabilities Education Act (IDEA) to children with disabilities birth to 20 years old.
 Activities are directed at the goal of enhancing the performance of children with disabilities.
-It also works with contracted educational organizations, including Institutions of Higher Education as well as with private organizations and service providers.
+It also works with contracted educational organizations, including Institutions of Higher Education and private organizations and service providers.
 The Special Services Team proposes, reviews and participates in the legislative process regarding education and services for children with disabilities.
-It develops, promulgates and enforces regulatory requirements in alignment with state statutes, federal laws and regulations.
-It is responsible for extensive student and school performance data that are analyzed and reported publically in conformance with federal and state obligations.

-Responsibility includes administration of the federal Individuals with Disabilities Education Act, part B and part C, as well as the Assistive Technology Act of 1998, as amended (AT Act).
-This program includes an administrative relationship with the Kim Wallace Adaptive Equipment Loan Fund Board.
+It develops, promulgates and enforces regulatory requirements in alignment with state and federal statutes and regulations.
+It is responsible for the collection and analysis of student and school performance data that are reported publicly in conformance with federal and state obligations.
+Responsibility includes administration of the federal Individuals with Disabilities Education Act, Parts B (children with disabilities age 3-20) and C (children with disabilities birth -2, as needed, in collaboration with Child Development Services), as well as the Assistive Technology Act of 1998, as amended (AT Act); this program includes an administrative relationship with the Kim Wallace Adaptive Equipment Loan Fund

 The Special Services Team was realigned in 2012.
-The Special Services Team is now organized under the following Team structure: Contracts/grants, fiscal monitoring, due process, general supervision, State Personnel Development Grant, data and Part B, 3-5.
-The work is informed by several advisory groups including: the Assistive Technology Advisory Council, the Interdepartmental Coordinating Committee and the State Advisory Panel.
+The Special Services Team is now organized under the following structure: due process, general supervision (including Unit A for special purpose private schools, the state agency client program and the surrogate parent program; and Unit B for fiscal monitoring of public school special education programs), the State Personnel Development Grant (SPDG), and data (including the State Performance Plan and the Annual Performance Report).
+The work is informed by several advisory groups including: the Assistive Technology Advisory Council, the Interdepartmental Coordinating Committee for IDEA, Part C, the State Advisory Panel for IDEA, Part B, and the SPDG State Personnel Development Grant Advisory Committee.